awk Programs

 array is indexed by the text of each line.

-For each line, data[$0]
+For each line, data[$0] is incremented.

 If a particular line has not

-been seen before, then data[$0]
+been seen before, then data[$0] will be zero.

-In that case, the text of the line is stored in lines[count]
+In that case, the text of the line is stored in lines[count].

-is a unique command, and the indices of
+Each element of lines is a unique command, and the indices of

-indicate the order in which those lines were encountered.
+lines indicate the order in which those lines were encountered.

-rule simply prints out the lines, in order.
+The END rule simply prints out the lines, in order.

 This program also provides a foundation for generating other useful

 information.
-For example, using the following print
+For example, using the following print satement in the

-rule would indicate how often a particular command was used.
+END rule would indicate how often a particular command was used.

 print data[lines[i]], lines[i]

-was incremented each time a line was
+This works because data[$0] was incremented each time a line was

 seen.